 Notes: Table shows the estimated coefficient on the split indicator from the regressions described by equations (3) and (4).
 Each column corresponds to a separate data setting.
 The accept and exit rates are the means of the dependent variables, and the split rate is the mean of the split indicator.
 Standard errors are shown in parentheses.
 The number of observations for the rides setting differs from that in Table 1 because some scripted bargaining acceptance must be dropped and some scripted bargaining offers can be included here.
 The number of observations for the settlement setting differs from that in Table 1 because some sequences end at round 10, and we have no data on whether round 10 offers were accepted.
-See Appendix B for details. \: p < 0.10, \\: p < 0.05, and \\\: p < 0.01
+See Appendix B for details. : p < 0.10, : p < 0.05, and : p < 0.01 be accepted if it is a split offer than if it is not.

-In Panel A, we see a positive coefficient before the "split" offer indicator in all of our datasets, and this is statistically significant in all columns except the cases of auto rickshaw rides and housing (columns 4 and 5).
-This means that an offer in bargaining is more likely to be accepted if it is a split offer than if it is not.
 This effect is surprisingly large in magnitude, varying from 5.7% to 21.9%.
 Conversely, in Panel B, "split" offers are negatively associated with the opponent exiting the bargaining interaction.
 While sizes of the effect on exit are usually smaller than those on acceptance, they are significant in all cases except for the TV show, where exit is rare.
-The structure of the data on legal settlements and housing
+The structure of the data on legal settlements and housing (columns 2 and 5) do not allow us to examine exit as an outcome in these contexts.